Pretty-Good-Freedom-Tech/documents/products.md

 ## NosFabrica monetization

 Customers will pay for their scores to be calculated.
-Different tiers of service will exist:
+Paid tiers will provide:
 - more frequent automatic updates (weekly, daily, hourly, etc)
 - greater number of updates-on-demand
 - more options for fine-tuning parameters (3 presets available for the free tier; paid tiers can make their own presets)